 A pair of lesbians rewatch, reread, and re-offer their objectively right opinions on Mo Xiang Tong Xiu’s gay xianxia property Mo Dao Zu Shi / Grandmaster of Demonic Cultivation.

-A Pokémon podcast, hosted by Aury and Matt that is probably less informative than you imagine.
-Hosted by someone adjacent to the VGC community and someone adjacent to the Fakemon community, talking about things new and old and answering your questions.
+A Pokémon podcast, hosted by Matt that is probably less informative than you imagine.
+Hosted by a longtime fan with rotating guests, talking about things new and old and answering your questions.

 Nicky Flowers (@yiffpolice) has never listened to Radiohead.
 Meys (@echovessel) has.
 Picking Up Something Good is a limited event prestige podcast from Noise Space and neo-detritus where Nicky and Meys will run through all of Radiohead’s output, album by album.